mayeco/patagonia/project.md

 **TERMINATION CONDITIONS**:
 - If no project description provided: Ask and STOP
 - If project scope unclear: Ask for clarification and STOP
-- Always require user confirmation before creating
+- Always require developer confirmation before creating

-## Steps
+## STEPS

-0. **LANGUAGE DETECTION**: Check for English keywords ("project", "initiative", "program").
-Default to Spanish.
+0. **LANGUAGE DETECTION**:
+   - Detect the user's input language (default to Spanish if not clearly English)
+   - If no clear English indicators are found, default to Spanish for all responses
+   - Always provide responses in Spanish by default, unless the developer clearly specifies English.

 1. **PROJECT CAPTURE**:
-   - Ask user for project title and comprehensive description
+   - Ask the developer for project title and comprehensive description
    - Validate project involves multiple features (not a single feature)
    - If too narrow: STOP - "This seems like a feature, not a project"